mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 Address/prefix allocation decisions are integral to the allocation of addresses and prefixes in DHCP, as decsribed in details in {{RFC7969}}.
-In specification aims to guarantee that the 4o6RA does not break any legacy capability when used for topology discovery.
+This specification aims to guarantee that the 4o6RA does not break any legacy capability when used for topology discovery.

 Topology discovery as described in {{RFC7969}} differs between